What is the 60% tax trap and how can you legally avoid it?

 Why is boosting pension contributions worth considering?

-The first option of contributing to your pension is attractive, as you’re building your pot for later on in life while also benefitting from tax relief.
+Increasing your pension contributions is particularly attractive, as you’re building your pot for later on in life while also benefitting from tax relief.

 Depending on how your pension fund performs, you can also benefit from potentially higher returns and compound interest over a long time, where your interest earns interest.